watercable76/data_structs_tutorial/introduction.md

         * Priorities?
     3. Sample problems
         * Adding/Removing from list
+            1. How to add to a queue (insert and not append [tell difference between the two])
+            2. How to remove from a queue (dequeue)
         * Class registration
             1. How many spots in class?
             2. Who signed up first? (could just use index to find that)